 Ideal Characteristics for a Personal Trainer

-- Fit and passionate: You should also be passionate about personal fitness.
+- Fit and passionate: you should also be passionate about personal fitness.
 You should look fit, be fit, and act fit.

-- Patient: Having a patient personality is also an asset in the personal training business
+- Patient: having a patient personality is also an asset in the personal training business.

-- Motivational: In addition to being patient, you should be able to motivate others.
+- Motivational: in addition to being patient, you should be able to motivate others.
 It is your job to continuously encourage them, regardless of how you are feeling.

-- Good communicator: You should also know how to be firm and communicate clear, concise directions.
+- Good communicator: you should also know how to be firm and communicate clear, concise directions.
 Not only are you their cheerleader, but you are also their coach and teacher!

-- Flexible: Lastly, you should be able and willing to work flexible hours.
+- Flexible: lastly, you should be able and willing to work flexible hours.
 Most personal trainers work early mornings or evenings, as their clients often work during the day.

-3 Criteria to Start a Personal Training Business
+Three Criteria to Start a Personal Training Business

 There are three criteria that you must meet to start a business as a personal trainer.
 While they are simple to list, the reality is that each one is made up of some very important components.
 The 3 criteria are listed here, and the individual components are detailed below:

-- Marketing: You may be the best personal trainer on earth.
+- Marketing: you may be the best personal trainer on earth.
 But if no one knows that you are in business, it’s pointless.

-- Organization: From sourcing potential clients, creating and analyzing workouts, to invoicing clients, you must develop a system to keep your business running smoothly.
+- Organization: from sourcing potential clients, creating and analyzing workouts, to invoicing clients, you must develop a system to keep your business running smoothly.